ManageIQ/manageiq-pods/README.md

-For the files to overlay on the _httpd_ pod, one _file_ directive is needed per file.
+For the files to overlay on the httpd pod, one `file` directive is needed per file.

-* the _basename_ is the name of the source file in the configuration map.
+* the `basename` is the name of the source file in the configuration map.
-* _target\_path_ is the path of the file on the pod to over_write, i.e. _/etc/sssd/sssd.conf_
+* `target_path` is the path of the file on the pod to overwrite, i.e. `/etc/sssd/sssd.conf`
-* _permission_ is optional, by default files are copied using the pod's default umask, owner and group, so files are created as mode 644 owner root, group root.
+* `permission` is optional, by default files are copied using the pod's default umask, owner and group, so files are created as mode 644 owner root, group root.

-optional _permission_ can be specified as follows:
+optional `permission` can be specified as follows:

 * mode
 * mode:owner